meyer-nils/torch-fem/README.md

 # torch-fem
-> GPU accelerated differentiable finite elements for solid mechanics with PyTorch

-Simple GPU accelerated finite element assemblers for small-deformation solid mechanics with PyTorch.
+Simple GPU accelerated differentiable finite elements for small-deformation solid mechanics with PyTorch.
-PyTorch enables efficient computation of sensitivities and using them in optimization tasks.
+PyTorch enables efficient computation of sensitivities via automatic differentiation and using them in optimization tasks.

 ## Installation
 Your may install torch-fem via pip with